AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/configure-sso-for-wp-users.md

 product-area: documents;system-administration;user-
 navigation-topic: account-settings-workfront-proof
 title: Configure Single Sign-On for Workfront Proof users
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: If you have the Select or Premium plan, you can provide Single Sign-On (SSO) capability that allows you to use your existing organization's username and password to access your Workfront Proof account.
 ---

-# Configure Single Sign-On for *Workfront Proof* users
+# Configure Single Sign-On for `Workfront Proof` users

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-If you have the Select or Premium plan, you can provide Single Sign-On (SSO) capability that allows you to use your existing organization's username and password to access your *Workfront Proof* account.
+If you have the Select or Premium plan, you can provide Single Sign-On (SSO) capability that allows you to use your existing organization's username and password to access your `Workfront Proof` account.

-This means that you will authenticate against your own log in system, not against the *Workfront Proof* login page.
+This means that you will authenticate against your own log in system, not against the `Workfront Proof` login page.

 >[!NOTE]
 >
->You must have a custom sub-domain or domain set up on your *Workfront Proof* account to enable SAML.
+>You must have a custom sub-domain or domain set up on your `Workfront Proof` account to enable SAML.
 Custom sub-domains are free to set up.
 See [Branding](https://support.workfront.com/hc/en-us/sections/115000921208-Branding) for more information.You can read more about fully customized domains on our [Brand the Workfront Proof site - advanced](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md).

-## Enabling SSO Within *Workfront Proof*
+## Enabling SSO Within `Workfront Proof`

-The Single Sign-On functionality can be enabled on the Single sign-on tab of your Account settings,&nbsp;and it will apply to all the users on your *Workfront Proof* account.
+The Single Sign-On functionality can be enabled on the Single sign-on tab of your Account settings, and it will apply to all the users on your `Workfront Proof` account.
 See [Account Settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-settings) for more information.

 ## Entity ID